risingwavelabs/rfcs/rfcs/0000-user-defined-aggregate-functions.md

 | 2     | U-   | 0       | 1    | 2    | false |
 | 2     | U+   | 0       | 2    | 1    | true  |

-The new **state table** (derived from old result table) of the agg operator would be like:
+The new **intermediate state table** (inherited from the old result table) of the agg operator would be like:

 | Epoch | id   | sum(v0) | bool_and(v1)        | weighted_avg(v0, w0) | max(v0)*   |
 | ----- | ---- | ------- | ------------------- | -------------------- | ---------- |
 | 1     | 0    | sum = 1 | false = 1, true = 0 | encode(1,2) = b'XXX' | output = 1 |
 | 2     | 0    | sum = 2 | false = 0, true = 1 | encode(2,1) = b'YYY' | output = 2 |

-* For **append-only** aggregate functions (e.g. max, min, first, last, string_agg...), their states are all input values maintained in seperate "materialized input" tables.
+Note: for **append-only** aggregate functions (e.g. max, min, first, last, string_agg...), their states are all input values maintained in seperate "materialized input" tables.
 For backward compatibility, their values in the state table are still aggregate results.

 The output would be: